genderwatchdog1/timeline-website/README.md

 # Dongguk Exposed: Sexual Violence & Institutional Negligence

+## License

+This project is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+This means:

+- You are free to use, share, modify and distribute this work for any purpose, including commercial use
+- No attribution is required
+- All content, code, and materials in this repository may be used without restrictions

+We believe these important issues should be freely accessible and shareable without limitation.

 ## How to Access This Repository

 ### Option 1: View Online (Easiest Method)